Hurricanezwf/vim-copyright/README.md

 Reload ```.vimrc``` and ```:PlugInstall``` to install plugin.

 # Customization
-Defind company name to be used in copyright header.
+Define company name to be used in copyright header.

 ```let g:copyright_company_name = "xyz company"```

 By default user name and email is fetched from git config files.
 Add following to vimrc to override this behavior.

 ```let g:copyright_name = "name"```

 ```let g:copyright_email = "email"```